All Oral Histories

 An Academy Award- and Emmy-nominated director, Stone produced a series of documentaries for the John F. Kennedy Presidential Library and Museum in the 1990s.
 In 2007, he wrote, produced and directed the documentary film Oswald’s Ghost for the American Experience series on PBS.
 Recorded November 19, 2007.

-An artist in Hot Springs, Arkansas, Stough was in the second grade in 1963.
+An artist in Hot Springs, Arkansas, Stough-Anthony was in the second grade in 1963.
 Leading up to the 50th anniversary of the Kennedy assassination, she created a series of paintings entitled “Fading Memories, in Honor of JFK.”
 Three of these works were on display at the Arkansas Governor’s Mansion in 2013.
-Recorded February 13, 2015.
+The series is now in the Collection of The Sixth Floor Museum.
+Recorded February 13, 2015, and March 16, 2021.